SAT Score Percentiles: What Your Score Means

 5. Review errors systematically.
 Thus, you avoid repeating the same mistakes in future tests.

 Starting prep in 10th grade gives you two full years of improvement cycles.
-Moreover, taking the SAT in spring of 11th grade leaves time for a retake before applications open.
+Moreover, taking the SAT exam score in spring of 11th grade leaves time for a retake before applications open.

 Get into top universities: expert advice on your application